wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.2.2 =
+* Removed the unused get_ngg_xmp() method.
+* Made the og:image:width and og:image:height meta tags depend on the image size being cropped.
+If the chosen image size is not cropped, these meta tags will be left-out (since the actual image size may be smaller).
+* Moved the utf8_entity_decode() function into a class.

 = Version 3.2.1 =
 * **Recommended Update**
 * **Fixed** the `update_options()` method that wasn't adding missing option array keys as it should.